ligurio/blog/_posts/2014-08-06-testing-of-xorg.md

 completely driven by the companies (Intel, AMD, VMWare), so it's engineers from those companies who do most of the commits and pushes.

-** How much developers involved in development? **
+** How many developers involved in the development? **

 If we include the Mesa, Linux kernel graphics stack and X people there are around 50-60 people who commit on a regular basis to one of the repositories.

-** How testing process looks like?
+** How does testing process look like?
 Do you use regular testing (for example for each commit) or it is time from time testing? **

 We have some tools to do regular, automated testing in place, but they